 4. Underachievement:

-• When learning environments don’t address their strengths and disabilities, twice-exceptional students may disengage or perform below their potential.
+• When learning environments don’t address their strengths and disabilities, 2e kids and adults may disengage or perform below their potential.

-Supporting twice-gifted students requires a dual approach that nurtures strengths while accommodating challenges.
-Here are effective strategies:
+Supporting twice exceptional adults and kids requires a dual approach that nurtures strengths while accommodating challenges.
+Here are effective 2e testing strategies:

 2. Strength-Based Learning

-• Focus on the twice-gifted student’s strengths identified in twice-exceptional testing to keep them engaged and motivated.
+• Focus on the strengths identified in 2e testing to keep them engaged and motivated.

 • Offer enrichment activities in their areas of talent (e.g., advanced projects, creative tasks).

-• Allow twice-gifted students to explore topics of interest deeply and creatively.
+• Allow twice exceptional adults and kids to explore topics of interest deeply and creatively.

 3. Individualized Support Plans